 Business Strategy and Outlook

-We expect Hyatt to expand room and revenue share in the hotel industry over the next decade, driven by a favorable next-generation traveler position supported by its newer House and Place brands (28% of 2018 total rooms), resulting in an intangible brand advantage.
-We see the company’s room growth averaging in the midsingle digits over the next decade (above the U.S. industry long-term supply growth average of 2%).
+We expect Hyatt to expand room and revenue share in the hotel industry over the next decade, driven by a favorable next-generation traveler position supported by its newer House and Place brands (28% of 2018 total rooms), resulting in an intangible brand advantage (source of its narrow-moat rating).
+We see the company’s room growth averaging in the midsingle digits over the next decade (above the U.S. industry long-term supply growth average of 1.8%).

 In addition to an intangible brand advantage, Hyatt has switching cost barriers through its managed or franchised rooms, which was 53% of total EBITDA (excluding corporate expense) in 2018.
 These asset-light rooms not only offer high returns on invested capital, but also provide contract lengths of 20-30 years that are costly to terminate.